commercelayer/commercelayer-sdk/README.md

   const newSku = await cl.skus.create(attributes)
 ```

-Check our API reference for more information on how to [create an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/create).
+ℹ️ Check our API reference for more information on how to [create an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/create).
 </details>

 ### Retrieve / List